-Both the gray squirrel and the red squirrel are found in our area.
-These rodents build nests, which are typically located on bare tree branches high above the ground.
-They can, however, end up in your home, making their way into attics and travelling through the walls.
-Once they’ve established themselves, their chewing habits can cause a significant amount of damage, and their presence can pose a health hazard.
-Evicting them requires the expertise of our professional team in Hamilton for squirrel removal.
+These rodents typically build nests on bare tree branches high above the ground.
+They can, however, end up in your home, making their way into attics and sometimes traveling down walls.
+Once they’ve established themselves, their chewing habits can cause a significant amount of damage to an attic and electrical wires, and their presence can pose a health hazard.
+Evicting squirrels requires the expertise of Skedaddle’s professional Hamilton squirrel removal team.

 The squirrels we see in Hamilton are typically most active during the daylight hours.
-They spend a lot of their time in the hunt for food.
-During the warmer months, they work to build up their stores of food in the fat on their bodies and in holes in the ground.
-In the winter, they rely on these sources to get them through.
+They spend a lot of their time foraging for food.
+During the fall, they work to build up their stores of food in the fat on their bodies and bury food in holes in the ground.
+During winter, they rely on these fat reserves to help them survive.
 The fat on their body keeps them going when it is too cold to be out collecting the food they’ve buried.

 Their nests are constructed from twigs, leaves and grass.
 They’ll also chew whatever they find in your house, including wiring — which creates a fire hazard — insulation, and framing.
 Part of Skedaddle’s humane wildlife control process involves an assessment of damages and recommendations for what repairs are needed.

 Squirrels are rodents, and, like others in the order Rodentia, their teeth never stop growing.
 Since they use their teeth extensively, their incisors are in a constant cycle of wear and growth.

 There are over 200 species of squirrels in the world.
 They are found on every continent except Australia and Antarctica.
 In Ontario, there are only four different species of squirrels.
 The four species are; eastern grey squirrels, red squirrels, fox squirrels and flying squirrels.